duckback00/dxapikit/API/README.txt

    Delphix Engine Configuration Parameter Values   Filename: delphix_engine.conf jq JSON Parsing Functions in Examples           Filename: jqJSON_subroutines.sh

+NOTE: For when full paths are required, be sure to update both the . ./[references] within
+      the scripts and within the jqJSON_subroutines.sh as well!!!

 Authentication
    Linux Shell Script Authentication   		   Filename: linux_shell_authentication.sh